The UMass protein crystallography home page is found at xtal.biochem.umass.edu

 Work on the images, and then we will discuss some strategies for processing diffraction data.

-• How do we know how many objects we are looking for?
+• How many objects are we looking for?

 • What program are we going to use for molecular replacement?
 AMoRe, MolRep, Phenix, and Phaser are all reasonable choices.